; Skip to Content

 Donate

-Diabetes occurs when your body cannot properly use and store food for energy.
-Your body’s main source of energy is called glucose, a form of sugar that comes from foods that contain carbohydrate, such as fruit, milk, some vegetables, grains, starch foods and sugar.
-When your body cannot use glucose for energy, the glucose builds up in your blood leading to high blood sugar levels.
+Your body’s main source of energy is called glucose, a form of sugar that comes from foods that contain carbohydrates, such as fruit, some vegetables, grains, milk, yogurt and baked goods (like cookies and cake).
+When your body cannot use glucose for energy, the glucose (sugar) builds up in your blood leading to high blood sugar levels.
+This is called diabetes.

-Depending on the type of diabetes, pills, insulin, or other injectable medication may be needed to manage blood sugar.
+Depending on your type of diabetes, you may require pills, insulin, or other injectable medication to help manage your blood sugar.
+Eating well in combination with your medications and other healthy behaviours will help to keep your blood sugar in range.

 Eat a variety of healthy foods each day